Ray Barron

 Raynor Alan Francis Barrow (1 November 1940 - 13 February 2016) was a British actor.
 He typically played minor roles such as policemen or workmen.

+Barron was expelled from drama school because they felt he lacked "potential" to become an actor.
+However, he did not let this get him down.
+Meeting with Ken Loach, Barron's career was launched when the director cast him alongside Carol White in two editions of The Wednesday Play in 1965 (Up the Junction and The Coming of Age Party) followed by the 1967 film Poor Cow.

-He was known for his work in films such as 10 Rillington Place (1971) in which he played a workman, Poor Cow (1967), She'll Follow You Anywhere (1971) and Cry Uncle!
+Other films work included 10 Rillington Place (1971) in which he played a workman, She'll Follow You Anywhere (1971) and Cry Uncle!
 (1971).
-In 1976 he appeared in Doctor Who as Sergeant Henderson in parts five and six of the serial The Seeds of Doom, and in 1981 played a seaman in the series The Incredible Mr Tanner.
+On TV, he appeared in Doctor Who as Sergeant Henderson in parts five and six of the 1976 serial The Seeds of Doom, and in 1981 played a seaman in the series The Incredible Mr Tanner.

 In 2008, Ray was the special guest at a 43tv Retro TV Sweeney Meet in Hammersmith, London.
 Ray gave an after dinner talk about his career in television and film, and in particular his part in The Sweeney.